Skip to content

 The Japan decision starts with the base.

 Japan should be planned around the right base, not a generic hotel tier.
-Start with Aman Tokyo, then pressure-test the season, room category, and the first three days of movement.
+Aman Tokyo is the starting point, then season, room category, and the first three days of movement.

 Best fitAman Tokyo